eclipsesource/tabris-plugin-firebase/doc/cloud-messaging.md

     "to": "<token>",
     "data": {
       "title": "New data",
-      "text": "The new data arrived",
+      "body": "The new data arrived",
       "payload": "custom data"
     }
   }